flakey-bit/flakey-bit.github.io/_posts/2022-12-05-the-dangers-of-scrutinising-code-coverage.md

 In fact, it doesn't even ensure the line/branch executed without throwing an exception!

-I will concede that (_generally speaking_) if the important use-cases (see "What do valuable tests exercise") are tested AND the SUT code does not contain redundant logic, the line/branch coverage should be fairly high.
+I will concede that (_generally speaking_) **if** the important use-cases are tested (see "What do valuable tests exercise") **and** the production code does not contain redundant logic, then the line/branch coverage _should_ be fairly high.

-Also, examining the coverage can **certainly** be a useful tool 🔨 in the belt of the developer "These lines aren't being hit at all - Oops!, I've forgotten to write tests covering use-case x"
+Examining the coverage certainly **can** be a useful tool 🔨 in the belt of the developer: "These lines aren't being hit at all - Oops!, I've forgotten to write tests covering use-case x"

 This blog post goes into some more detail: [Kent C Dodds: Common testing mistakes: 100% code coverage](https://kentcdodds.com/blog/common-testing-mistakes#mistake-number-2-100-codecoverage)